OCTRI/fhir2hpo/README.md

 }
 ```

-Converting this observation would result in two results, one for 55284-4 and another for 8716-3.
-The result contains a getter for the relevant LoincId and original Observation plus methods for interrogating success or failure of the conversion as a whole or specific methods.
+Converting this observation would return two results, one for 55284-4 and another for 8716-3.
+The HpoConversionResult contains getters for the relevant LoincId and original Observation plus methods for interrogating success or failure of the conversion as a whole or specific methods.

 The conversion as a whole may fail if Loinc codes are not found in the observation or are not annotated by the library.
 Assuming conversion is possible, three different methods are attempted.
 These will proceed regardless of the success or failure of previous methods.